paul-rs/amaas-core-sdk-js/README.md

 <a name="module_Core"></a>

 ## Core
-Core classes for the AMaaS Core SDK for JavaScript
+Core classes for the AMaaS Core SDK for JavaScript.
+These classes cannot be instantiated from the SDK, they are included for reference

 * [Core](#module_Core)